M-arcus/cloudron-docs/docs/documentation/cli.md

 ```

 Note that, as expected, apps installed this way do not get updates via the Cloudron Store.
-You can use this approach to make custom changes to apps.
+Use this approach to make custom changes to apps.

+## Source code for apps

+The source code of apps is located in our [GitLab](https://git.cloudron.io/cloudron).
+Look
+for repos with the `-app` suffix.